Janphan/SpeakMate/documentation/Process.md

 - Prebuild and testing log in by google account with Iphone/samsung.

-- Set up OAuth,  Accessed blocked denied etc
+- Signin with Google: Set up OAuth,  Accessed blocked denied etc. The "Access blocked" error when using Google Sign-In typically occurs due to misconfiguration in your Google API credentials or the OAuth consent screen
+ + Platform-Specific Configurations: iOS and Android require additional setup (e.g., google-services.json for Android, GoogleService-Info.plist for iOS).

 ## Dependencies